Are you coping with infant crying, fussing, or colic?

 Clinical and anecdotal experience also suggests that baby-carrying can be an effective approach for babies who are "fussy" or "high need" (Sears and Sears 1996).

-Experimental studies on Western babies suggest that increased carrying doesn’t reduce crying in babies who’ve been diagnosed with colic (Barr 1991; St James-Roberts et al 1995).
+Experimental studies suggest that increased carrying doesn’t reduce crying in babies who’ve been diagnosed with colic -- frequent, prolonged bouts of inconsolable crying (Barr 1991; St James-Roberts et al 1995).

 And research has failed to demonstrate that parenting differences within Western populations are linked with colic.
 For example, in one study, Ian St. James-Roberts and his colleagues tracked three groups of new parents—